hukai916/nanoloop/README.md

 p1214   6018    6035
 ```

-Alternatively, we can use MACS3 for peak calling:
+Alternatively, you can use MACS3 for peak calling:
 ```bash
 # Convert TSV to BED
 nanoloop tsv_to_bed \